Samsung Galaxy S23 Ultra in review: Finally with Snapdragon processor

 A quad camera is used on the back, which is set up as follows:

 Even if the main camera comes with an extremely high resolution, the pictures are not really sharper than with current competitors.
-I even think that HUAWEI P60 Pro takes even sharper pictures.
+I even think that HUAWEI P60 Pro takes slightly sharper pictures.
 Nevertheless, the sharpness is quite high.
-The dynamic range and color reproduction are appealing, but I like the P60 here too Pro a little better.
-The S23 Ultra struggles, especially in backlight.
-I like photos at night, especially because a lot has happened here compared to the predecessor.
-Nevertheless, there is room for improvement, because the images are too noisy for such a large sensor and the white balance is sometimes not correct.
+The dynamic range and the color reproduction are appealing, but here too I like the P60 Pro a little better.
+The S23 Ultra struggles especially with backlighting.
+I like photos at night, especially because a lot has changed here compared to the predecessor.
+Nevertheless, there is room for improvement, because for such a large sensor the images are too noisy and the white balance is sometimes not right.

 The ultra wide angle camera is rock solid with the same strengths and weaknesses as the main camera.
 Zoom shots succeed with very good sharpness and a decent dynamic range.
 Some recordings are reproduced a bit too saturated and I like HUAWEI better in low light, but overall Samsung delivers one of the best zoom recordings here.